 BY KATELYN SPELLMAN

-For his “great performance in a high pressure position”, Simonds has been named Athlete of the Week.
+For his strong play throughout the season and his performance against Blue Ridge, Stranburg has been named Athlete of the Week.

 Athlete of the Week is sponsored by Doug and Cindy Lattner of McDonald’s in Montrose.